The museum's gardens, a green oasis in the center of the city, consist of three areas. Each changes with the season; all await your visit.

 *Last admission to the garden is 30 minutes before closing.

-• Second and fourth Wednesdays.
-(Open, however, if that day falls on a national holiday, then closed on the following day.)
+• Monday (Open, however, if that day falls on a national holiday, then closed on the following day.)

 • New Year Holidays.